dadish/ProcessGraphQL/Readme.md

 echo $processGraphQL->executeGraphQL();
 ```
 The above code will add a `hello` field into your GraphQL api that reponds with the string `world`.
-You should notice that we use third party library `Youshido\GraphQL` to modify our query.
-It's the
+You should notice that we use third party library to modify our query.
+It's the  library used by
-library used by ProcessGraphQL internally.
-We recommend you to checkout the [library documentation][youshido-graphql]
+ProcessGraphQL internally.
+We recommend you to checkout the [library documentation][webonyx-graphql]
 to learn more about how you can modify your GraphQL api.

 #### getMutation() hook